Vulnerable Narcissism: The Not-So-Dark Side of Narcissism

 This term was first used by Freud to describe a personality disorder involving excessive self-love.
 Freud had an early understanding of how narcissism could manifest itself in people.

 If we look around, we’d find many vulnerable narcissists around us.
-In fact, we, ourselves, might be one.
+In fact, we, ourselves, might be the ones doing some weird covert narcissist things.

 It’s time we accepted them as a functional part of our society, and not separate from the classic narcissists.